Burning an Illusion: Plot

 Del resists manhandling from a plainclothes officer, pulls a knife, and slashes the officer's face.

 He is sentenced to four years in prison.

 Pat regularly visits Del in prison.

 Initially he is angry about the injustice.

 But then he gets into reading, and Pat sends him various books, which she has been reading herself, at least one of which is about black people's condition in society.

 Del is not granted parole.
 The judge says the harsh sentence is needed to deter violent disorder.

-Pat is shot in the leg in a drive-by shootnig, and hospitalized.
+Pat is shot in the leg in a drive-by shooting, and hospitalized.
 It's not clear why.

 The film ends with Pat putting books in an incinerator, saying she could never believe her life and dreams could change so much.